Quantum dynamics of semiconductor quantum dot Josephson junctions

-From the theory standpoint, it is desirable to extend the method to large tunneling strengths, $\Gamma_i \sim \Delta$, e.g. in a non-perturbative approach, to perform time-dependent corrections to the higher-order continuum contribution, like $S_\text{cont}^{(4)}$ (that would lead to phase-dependent corrections to the capacitance), and to explicitly include multichannel physics, which is particularly relevant for planar super-semi junctions.
+From a theoretical standpoint, it is desirable to extend our method to strong tunneling regime, $\Gamma_i \sim \Delta$, e.g. in a non-perturbative approach, to obtain higher-order corrections to time-dependent continuum contributions, like $S_\text{cont}^{(4)}$ (that would lead to phase-dependent corrections to the capacitance).
+Also note that non-perturbative calculations for $n_z$ \cite{non-perturbative_nz} and $E_\text{cont}(\phi)$ \cite{kurilovich_microwave_2021,fatemi_nonlinearity_2024} show they can grow an order magnitude in the strong tunneling regime.
+These results are also relevant to treat multiterminal devices \cite{matute2023quantum}, and to explicitly include multichannel physics which is particularly relevant for planar super-semi junctions \cite{casparis2018superconducting,PhysRevResearch.6.023094,liu2025strongly}.

+\xsection{Acknowledgements} We acknowledge helpful discussions with Pavel D. Kurilovich, Max Hays, Thomas Hazard, and Emily Toomey.
+This research was funded by the LPS Qubit Collaboratory, and in part under Air Force Contract No. FA8702-15-D-0001.
+Any opinions, findings, conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the US Air Force or the US Government.